joshua-mo-143/joshua-mo-143/README.md

 # Hey there!

 ### About Me
-I'm Joshua Mo, a web developer who specialises in Rust.
-I make stuff and write blog posts for people who are interested in writing Rust.
+I'm Joshua Mo, a software engineer who specialises in Rust.
+Professionally, I make stuff and write blog posts for people who are interested in writing Rust.

-Professionally I'm a DevRel for [shuttle](https://www.shuttle.rs).
+Professionally I'm a DevRel for [shuttle](https://www.shuttle.dev).
 I also do other stuff:
 - I coach at workshops for a charity called [Codebar.](https://codebar.io/)
 - I'm on the [Qdrant Star](https://qdrant.tech/stars/) program.